ANeerincx/website/_pages/research_output.md

 ### SELECTION OF PUBLICATIONS

+- A. Neerincx, J. Brito, M. Couto, et al., “Social robotics in psychological interventions for children,” in Digital Technologies for Learning and Psychological Interventions, C. Costescu, Ed.
+Cham: Springer Nature Switzerland, 2024, pp. 123–147, isbn: 978-3-031-76414-1. doi: 10.1007/978-3-031-76414-1_6.

+- A. Neerincx, J. Leven, P. Wolfert, and M. M. de Graaf, “The effect of simple emotional gesturing in a socially assistive robot on child’s engagement at a group vaccination day,” in Proceedings of the 2023 ACM/IEEE International Conference on Human-Robot Interaction, ser.
+HRI ’23, Stockholm, Sweden: Association for Computing Machinery, 2023, pp. 162–171, isbn: 9781450399647. doi: 10.1145/3568162.3576960.

-- Neerincx, A., Li, Y., van de Sande, K., Broz, F., Neerincx, M., and de Graaf, M. (in press).
-Child’s Personality and Self-Disclosures to a Robot Persona “In-The-Wild”.
-In 2023 32st IEEE International Conference on Robot and Human Interactive Communication (RO-MAN).
-IEEE.
+- A. Neerincx, Y. Li, K. van de Sande, F. Broz, M. Neerincx, and M. de Graaf, “Child’s personality and self-disclosures to a robot persona “in-the-wild”,” in 2023 32nd IEEE International Conference on Robot and Human Interactive Communication (RO-MAN), 2023, pp. 1202–1209. doi: 10.1109/RO-MAN57019.2023.10309477.

-- Neerincx, A., Leven, J., Wolfert, P., & de Graaf, M. M. (2023, March).
-The Effect of Simple Emotional Gesturing in a Socially Assistive Robot on Child's Engagement at a Group Vaccination Day.
-In Proceedings of the 2023 ACM/IEEE International Conference on Human-Robot Interaction (pp. 162-171).
+- A. Neerincx, D. Veldhuis, J. M. Masthoff, and M. M. de Graaf, “Co-designing a social robot for child health care,” International Journal of Child-Computer Interaction, vol. 38, p.
+100 615, 2023, issn: 2212-8689. doi: https://doi.org/10.1016/j.ijcci.2023.100615.

-- Neerincx, A., Edens, C., Broz, F., Li, Y., & Neerincx, M. (2022, August).
-Self-Disclosure to a Robot" In-the-Wild": Category, Human Personality and Robot Identity.
-In 2022 31st IEEE International Conference on Robot and Human Interactive Communication (RO-MAN) (pp. 584-591).
-IEEE.
+- A. Neerincx, C. Edens, F. Broz, Y. Li, and M. Neerincx, “Self-disclosure to a robot "in-the-wild": Category, human personality and robot identity,” in 2022 31st IEEE International Conference on Robot and Human Interactive Communication (RO-MAN), 2022, pp. 584–591. doi: 10.1109/RO-MAN53752.2022.9900566.

-- Neerincx, A., Hiwat, T., & de Graaf, M. (2021, June).
-Social Robot for Health Check and Entertainment in Waiting Room: Child’s Engagement and Parent’s Involvement.
-In Adjunct Proceedings of the 29th ACM Conference on User Modeling, Adaptation and Personalization (pp. 120-125).
-- Neerincx, A. (2021, June).
-Child’s Bonding and Self-Disclosing with a Robot in Family Care.
-In Interaction Design and Children (pp. 624-626).
-- Van der Hoorn*, D. P., Neerincx*, A., & de Graaf, M. M. (2021, March). ” I think you are doing a bad job!”
-The Effect of Blame Attribution by a Robot in Human-Robot Collaboration.
-In Proceedings of the 2021 ACM/IEEE International Conference on Human-Robot Interaction (pp. 140-148). *both authors contributed equally
+- A. Neerincx and A. Luĳk, “Social robot’s processing of context-sensitive emotions in child care: A dutch use case,” in Companion Publication of the 2020 International Conference on Multimodal Interaction, ser.
+ICMI ’20 Companion, Virtual Event, Netherlands: Association for Computing Machinery, 2021, pp. 503–505, isbn: 9781450380027. doi: 10.1145/3395035.3425181.

-- Neerincx, A., Rodenburg, D. L., de Graaf, M. M., & Masthoff, J. F. (2021, March).
-Social Robots to Support Child and Family Care: A Dutch Use Case.
-In Companion of the 2021 ACM/IEEE International Conference on Human-Robot Interaction (pp. 367-371).
+- A. Neerincx, D. L. Rodenburg, M. M. de Graaf, and J. F. Masthoff, “Social robots to support child and family care: A dutch use case,” in Companion of the 2021 ACM/IEEE International Conference on Human-Robot Interaction, ser.
+HRI ’21 Companion, Boulder, CO, USA: Association for Computing Machinery, 2021, pp. 367–371, isbn: 9781450382908. doi: 10.1145/3434074.3447194.

-- Neerincx, A., & Luijk, A. (2020, October).
-Social Robot’s Processing of Context-Sensitive Emotions in Child Care: A Dutch Use Case.
-In Companion Publication of the 2020 International Conference on Multimodal Interaction (pp. 503-505).
-- Neerincx, A., Sacchitelli, F., Kaptein, R., Van Der Pal, S., Oleari, E., & Neerincx, M. A. (2016, March).
-Child’s culture-related experiences with a social robot at diabetes camps.
-In 2016 11th ACM/IEEE International Conference on Human-Robot Interaction (HRI) (pp. 485-486).
-IEEE.
+- A. Neerincx, F. Sacchitelli, R. Kaptein, S. van der Pal, E. Oleari, and M. A. Neerincx, “Child’s culture-related experiences with a social robot at diabetes camps,” in 2016 11th ACM/IEEE International Conference on Human-Robot Interaction (HRI), 2016, pp. 485–486.  doi: 10.1109/HRI.2016.7451818.

 ### OTHER PRESENTATIONS & POSTERS